-Outrage after Malaysian ‘predator’ makes 11-year-old Thai girl his 3rd wife
+Outrage after Malaysian Muslim makes Thai girl, 11, his third wife

-Outrage after Malaysian ‘child predator’ marries 11-year-old Thai girl
+Outrage after Malaysian Muslim man, 41, makes 11-year-old Thai girl his third wife

-Malaysian Muslims below the age of 16 are allowed to marry if they obtain the permission of a religious court.
-It’s not clear if the man obtained permission
+Rubber scrap dealer Che Abdul Karim Che Abdul Hamid said he would only formalise the marriage when the girl turns 16 and that she would stay with her parents until then

 Related topics